GyverLibs/GyverPortal/README_EN.md

 ## 1. Server

-The library can work both in a local network (esp connects to the router) and in access point mode (smartphone connects to esp).
+The library can work both in a local network (ESP connects to the router) and in access point mode (smartphone connects to ESP).

 ### 1.1.
 Connecting to the router